Gavriil1/arcadegame/README.md

 ###  ALert window, which show up when a user click "Sent" option of the form

-Alert window informs user that his feedback was sent.
+The alert window informs the user that their feedback has been sent.

 User stories: 6